davegutz/myStateOfCharge/SOC_Particle/README.md

 ### Problem:  Messages from devices:  "HTTP error 401 from ... - The access token provided is invalid."

-  This means you haven't signed into the particle cloud during this session.
+  This means you haven't signed in to the particle cloud during this session.
 May proceed anyway.
-If want message to go away, go to "Welcome to Particle Workbench" and click on "LOGIN."
+If you want message to go away, go to "Welcome to Particle Workbench" and click on "LOGIN."
 Enter username and password for particle.io.
 Usually hit enter for the 6-digit code - unless you set one up.

 ### Problem:  Hiccups in Arduino plots

   These are caused by time slips.
 You notice that the Arduino plot x-axis is not time rather sample number.
 So if a sample is missed due to time slip in Photon then it appears to be a time slip on the plot.
-Usually this is caused by running Wifi.
-Turn off Wifi.
+Usually this is caused by running Wi-Fi.
+Turn off Wi-Fi.

 ### Problem:  Experimentation with 'modeling' and running near saturation results in numerical lockup